oktayesenn/js-function-and-scope/readme.md

 - Define hoisting
 - Describe scope and how it governs how data is able to be accessed in code

+## Set Up

+Let's create an environment to learn about JS Functions.

+1. In your lessons or lectures folder, create an index.html and functions-basics.js
+1. Add some boilerplate to your HTML file and connect your JS file.
+1. Console.log something from your JS file so that you know it's connected.

 ## Functions

 **What is a Function?**